badsectorlabs/ludus_elastic_container/README.md

 - Once deployed, access the kibana UI at `https://<IP>:5601`

 - In Kibana UI, you can enable your own detection rules (to trigger alerts).
-By default the Windows, Linux and MacOS rules are enabled by default to get the user started quickly.
+The Windows, Linux and MacOS detection rules are enabled by default to get the user started quickly.
 This is a [good reference](https://www.elastic.co/guide/en/security/current/rules-ui-management.html) on how to manage detection rules.

 ## License